simianAstronaut/pi-hole-visualizer/README.md

 Specify orientation of display so that RPi may be installed in non-default orientation.

 `-ll, --lowlight`
 Lower LED matrix brightness for use in low light environments.

+#### Joystick Controls
+- UP
+Cycle color mode.

+- RIGHT
+Cycle interval selection.

+- DOWN
+Toggle low-light mode.

+- LEFT
+Cycle display orientation.

+- MIDDLE
+Enable ripple effect.

  ### To Install As a System Service
  1. Make the script and unit file executable: